EEL3701C/lab7-cpu/info.md

 - `LSR R1, IMM`: Logical Shift Right
   - This will shift R1 by IMM bits to the right.
 IMM must be within 0 to 7 inclusive.

+# Comments
+Comments can be declared with `--`.
+Comments can start anywhere in the line, and anything after the `--` will be ignored.

 # Directives

 All directives aside from labels should be at the beginning of the program for proper usage.

-Comments can be declared with `--`.
-Comments can start anywhere in the line, and anything after the `--` will be ignored.
+Directives are not apart of the instruction set architecture, they are assembler specific commands handled at assembly time to organize code and data, not executed by the CPU.
+These are the valid directives for our assembler.

 ## Labels
 Must be on a separate line from other code and must contain a colon.
 Labels must also be unique.
 Labels are **case-sensitive**.